Skip to main content

 This indicator shows past development in the four selected sub-indicators in the ‘Material deprivation’ rate.
 The benchmark for this objective is set by the European Pillar of Social Rights Action Plan.

-The data show an average annual decrease of 0.5%-points between 2016 and 2021 which means that the indicator is on track to deliver on the poverty and social exclusion reduction target.
+The data show an average annual decrease of 0.1%-points between 2017 and 2022 which means that the indicator is far to slow reaching the poverty and social exclusion reduction target.

 Definition